Daniel Draper: Background

 Born in Tahlequah, Oklahoma, he received his bachelor's degree in accounting from Oklahoma State University.
 He then went to University of Oklahoma College of Law and later received his law degree from Washington University School of Law.
 He was the Stillwater, Oklahoma, city attorney and taught business law at Oklahoma State University.
 He died in Stillwater, Oklahoma.

 Political career

 Draper was first elected to the Oklahoma House of Representatives in 1971.
 In 1978, Draper was presiding in the chair during the final day of session when there was a dispute over adjournment.

 He was first elected speaker in 1979.
-The speaker's race was competitive, with five vying for the seat, and he won the race with the support of a group of conservative, rural Democrats led by Vernon Dunn and a group of progressive Democrats led by Cleta Deatherage and Jim Fried.
+The speaker's race was competitive, with five vying for the seat, and he won the race with the support of a group of conservative, rural Democrats led by Vernon Dunn and a group of progressive Democrats led by Cleta Deatherage (who would eventually become a stalwart conservative and election lawyer for Donald Trump) and Jim Fried.

 Draper was convicted of a felony, forcing him out of office, and was succeeded by Jim Barker.
 The felony charge of voter tampering was eventually overturned by a federal judge.